Writing your first model

 INFO: Build completed successfully, 1 total action

-INFO: Running command line: bazel-bin/simple_layer/simple_layer
+INFO: Running command line: bazel-bin/examples/simple_layer/simple_layer

 info(pjrt): Loaded library: libpjrt_cpu.dylib